Solar-network/docs/docs/guidebook/core/testing.md

 ## Code Organization

 Before all, let's see and understand how the code is organized.
-When you open the swipechain repository, you should see the following directory structure:
+When you open the solar repository, you should see the following directory structure:

 ```
 /__tests__